 They say that if you have a strong enough “why” then the how becomes irrelevant.
-My “WHY” is to raise awareness and funds for Veterans – so it is a guarantee lock – 100% that I will finish the race course with a smile on my face.
+My “WHY” is to raise awareness and funds for Veterans – so it was very important for me to finish this race with a smile on my face..

 This course would be the Trans North Georgia Adventure (bike race).
 About 350 miles of single-track, gravel roads, jeep trail, lots of hike a bike and some asphalt to string it all together.
 Around 50k feet of elevation climbing – so that is like two Mount Everest in height from sea level.